evajnewby/Phoenix-BII/README.md

 Author: Eva Newby (https://github.com/evajnewby)

 ## About
+The following repository was created for edicational purposes for EDS 220 - Working with Environmental Datasets, for the Masters of Environmental Data Science program at the Bren School of Environmental Science and Management at the University of California, Santa Barbara.

 In 2021, Maricopa County, which includes the Phoenix metropolitan area, was recognized as the U.S. county with the largest increase in developed land since 2001 [1].
 This rapid urban expansion has significant implications for biodiversity and the health of nearby natural ecosystems.

 The analysis in the `phoenix_biodiversity.ipynb` aims to explore the changes in BII within the Phoenix County subdivision area from 2017 to 2020, highlighting the impact of urban growth on biodiversity over time.
 To achieve this, the notebook contains code to create a map of the Phoenix subdivision in its broader geographic context, calculate the percentage of the subdivision's area with a BII of at least 0.75 in both 2017 and 2020, and develop a visualization to illustrate the area with a BII ≥ 0.75 in 2017 that was lost by 2020.